Unknown's avatar

 This is the reply I received via our representative at the Meeting with the Attorney General’s representatives

 As Yvonne Werner will testify, I raised your recent letter to the AG with the MCLS staff at the associations meeting here in Canberra yesterday.
 They said they had read it.
-Nonetheless I raised the point of oversupply & moratorium in front of all.
-They simply said that the law says that if a qualified fit & proper person applies the Registrar has to appoint.
+Nonetheless, I raised the point of oversupply & moratorium in front of all.
+They simply said that the law says that if a qualified fit & proper person applies, the registrar has to appoint.
 ‘A moratorium or a delay (4 to 1) in appointments will not happen.’
 I tried.
-Hope you are well.
+I hope you are well.
 Charles 😎👍🏼

-My Note: In the past The Marriage Act and the Regulations, especially those which oppressed celebrants, were changed in the blink of an eye.
+My Note: In the past, the Marriage Act and the Regulations, especially those that oppressed celebrants, were changed in the blink of an eye.

 Civil Celebrant or Commonwealth Registered Celebrant?